erf/vid/README.md

 ## Contribute 🙋‍♂️

-This is a personal project and i'd prefer to figure out stuff on my own.
-However, if you'd like to contribute, i might accept a PR in good taste but not issues suggesting improvements without actually contributing code.
+While this is a personal project and i prefer tackling challenges on my own, I welcome thoughtful PR's that align with the editors minimal philosophy.

+I do not accept issues solely for suggestions, but meaningful code contributions are appreciated.
+Thanks! 🚀